 On Windows 10, badges are lightweight notifications designed to alert you when you missed any event in the taskbar for a particular app without you having to open Action center, Start menu, or the app.

 Depending on the app, you’ll see a badge indicating the number of notifications you have missed.
 For example, in the “Mail” app, you’ll see the number of emails you haven’t seen.
 The “Alarm & Clock” app will show any active alarm.
 The badge for the “Weather” app will let you know of any weather related condition alert, and so on.

-However, these notifications can be intrusive and can easily clutter your taskbar, but as pretty much with any feature on Windows 10, you can disable badge notifications if it’s something that you don’t need.
+However, these notifications can be intrusive and can easily clutter your taskbar, but you can disable the badge feature if it’s something you don’t need.

-Use these steps to disable badge notifications for apps in the taskbar:
+To disable badge notifications for apps in the taskbar, use these steps:

 Click on Personalization.

 Turn off the Show badges on taskbar buttons toggle switch.Quick tip: If the “Show badges on taskbar buttons” option is grayed out, it’s possible that you’re using small taskbar buttons, which doesn’t support badges.
 If this is the case, turn off the “Use small taskbar buttons” option to enable badge notifications in the taskbar.

 Once you complete the steps, apps in the taskbar will no longer show notifications making the taskbar less distracting.

 The Action center button in the notification area of the taskbar also includes a badge with the number of missed notifications.
 The button also can show app icons making easier for you to quickly identify which app you have missed notifications.

 If you don’t want to see badge (or app icons) in the Action center button, you can disable these features with these steps: